 Yellow fever, like malaria, is spread through the bite of a mosquito.
 You need to guard against the yellow fever mosquito throughout the day.
 It bites between the start of the day and the end.
 Even worse, it can be found in both rural and urban areas.

 Ecuador is one of the most at-risk countries for yellow fever, according to the World Health Organization.
 For that reason, travelers older than 9 months are strongly encouraged to be vaccinated, especially if they are traveling in the urban areas and the lowlands.

 Ecuador requires a certificate of Yellow Fever vaccination for every entering traveler.
 The Travel Vaccination Clinic is accredited to provide the International Certificate of Vaccination or Prophylaxis.
-The certificate is valid for 10 years.

 The vaccination against yellow fever should be taken earlier than 10 days before your travel.
 Ask your Travel Vaccination Clinic about the recommended vaccination and the certificate.